kovidgoyal/calibre/manual/faq.rst

   * Create a free GMail account at `Google <http://www.gmail.com>`_.
   * Goto Preferences->Email in |app| and click the "Use Gmail" button and fill in the information asked for.
   * |app| will then use GMail to send the mail.
   * If you are sending to your Kindle, remember to update the email preferences on your Amazon Kindle page to allow email sent from your GMail email address.
+Also note that Amazon does not allow email delivery of AZW3 and new style (KF8) MOBI files.

 Even after doing this, you may have problems.
 One common source of problems is that some poorly designed antivirus programs block |app| from opening a connection to send email.
 Try adding an exclusion for |app| in your